Capital grant

 Important information

-If your project is located in the Highlands and Islands or the South of Scotland, you should contact to your local enterprise agency in the first instance for funding advice.
+If your project is located in the Highlands and Islands or the South of Scotland, you should contact your local enterprise agency in the first instance for funding advice.

 Contact Highlands and Islands Enterpriseopens in a new window